 One shortcoming of the Hilbert curve sampling method is the separation of two regions near the limb.
 In these examples, images are sampled by a curve that crosses from the upper left quadrant to the upper right near the equator.
 This means the northern polar region is sampled in two distinct areas far from one another.
 The two lower quadrants do not have a direct connection and the southern polar region is also divided into two distinct regions, one at the beginning of the series and the other at the end.
 This can be remedied by rotating the Hilbert curve (or the image) 90° in either direction, which moves the connection between quadrants to the poles and keeps those regions in a smaller neighborhood while dividing the equatorial limb sectors into disparate parts of the sampling curve.
-382

 Other techniques can be used to sonify solar images.
-Coincident images observed in different wavelengths of light can be sampled and placed in different timbres or pan positions.
-Once the next solar maximum passes another EVE spectrum could be used to play against the solar maximum 385 spectrum illustrated here.
-Higher-order Hilbert curves can be constructed to sample a series of images.
+Coincident images observed in different 410 wavelengths of light can be sampled and placed in different timbres or pan positions.
+Once the 411 next solar maximum passes, another EVE spectrum could be used to play against the solar maxi-412 mum spectrum illustrated here.
+Higher-order Hilbert curves can be constructed to sample a series 413 of images.
 This would keep points within a neighborhood in both space and time.
+Software that 414 directly produces sounds rather than adhering to the MIDI standard might create sonifica-415 tions that better represented the data.
+This could overcome the limited number of pitches 416 available in the MIDI standard.
+417

 Sonifying solar images is a way to explore the interface between tempo and pitch.
-Increasing 388 the tempo to 3000 bpm (or 50 Hz) allows you to investigate whether an extremely rapid tempo 389 results in an envelope with the individual pitches providing an amplitude modulation of that enve-390 lope.
-Frequencies of 15-30 Hz (900-1800 bpm) are near the limit of pitch discrimination.26 The 391 difference between the buzz saw of the raster scan image (Sec.
+Increasing the tempo to 3000 bpm (or 50 Hz) allows you to investigate whether an extremely rapid tempo results in an envelope with the individual pitches providing an amplitude modulation of that envelope.
+Frequencies of 15-30 Hz (900-1800 bpm) are near the limit of pitch discrimination.
+The difference between the buzz saw of the raster scan image (Sec.
 III C) and the smoother sound of Hilbert curve sampling of Sec.
-V is one example of how the envelope makes a big difference in the 393 perception of the data.
-394
+V is one example of how the envelope makes a big difference in the perception of the data.

 Listening to the Sun allows people to enjoy our closest star in a new direction.
-This does not 395 apply only to the blind, most people can hear the variations of the Sun.
+This does not apply only to the blind, most people can hear the variations of the Sun.
 With time these techniques will also allow people to more fully explore images as well.
-397

-VIII.
+428 VIII.
 QUESTIONS AND OTHER PROJECTS